LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 Software development is the simplest one to explain, despite being the largest cost item.
 Advanced chips need more sophisticated scheduling, power management and memory management algorithms to achieve acceptable performance.
 They're expected to support a dizzying array of features: parallel processing, security and authentication, memory isolation, communication protocols, hardware acceleration, dozens or even hundreds of device drivers, and more.
 Accompanying these features are tools for OEM engineers: multiple hardware configurations, board support packages, compilation toolchains, hardware abstraction layers and middleware.
 All these configurations, tools, and features create a multiplying set of test cases and interactions, which likely increases at a rate between $O(N^2)$ and $O(N^3)$.

 Physical design and verification are suffering from a similar problem, driven by the smaller and more numerous transistors in every chip generation.
 As we push the physics to the limit, the convenient abstractions we rely on to simplify the designer's job begin to fail.
 For instance, what determines whether a transistor is switched on or off?
-According to basic semiconductor theory, it's the gate-to-source voltage.
+According to basic semiconductor theory, it's the [gate-to-source voltage](https://en.wikipedia.org/wiki/Threshold_voltage) that determines this.
 But as sizes shrink, the answer increasingly becomes "it depends".

 Parasitic effects become prominent or even dominant.
 Interactions with neighboring circuit components can no longer be ignored.
 Statistical variation becomes *thermodynamically* unavoidable: a transistor channel region in a 5 nm process might have fewer than 10 dopant atoms!